Web Application Penetration Testing Services

 Unencrypted data transmission, sensitive information in error messages, insecure encryption, and data leakage through various channels.

 Most web application tests take 3-7 days depending on scope and complexity.
 Testing can be performed for your development, staging, or production environments.
-Reports are delivered within 2 business days of testing completion.

 There is an inherent risk with penetration testing – we use safe testing techniques and coordinate with your team to minimise any potential impact.
-Testing is typically performed in non-production environments, though production testing can be conducted with appropriate safeguards.

 Yes, API testing is included when APIs are part of the application’s functionality.
 The web application penetration test is usually scoped based upon the functionality of the application and not the number of API endpoints that are exposed.